 Bullying, Harassment, and Prohibited Action Initiative

-- Officers will assess employers’ compliance and actions to prevent and minimize bullying, harassment, and prohibited action around the reporting of health and safety issues in the workplace.
+- Officers will promote employers’ compliance and actions to prevent and minimize bullying and harassment, including having effective policies, procedures, and training in place.

 - Assess employer compliance through a targeted industry inspection strategy

 - Consult with industry sectors to understand challenges workers and employers face with sustained compliance related to harassment prevention

 - Enhance employer and worker understanding of employer, supervisor, and worker obligations with a goal of improving compliance

 - Review and update the bullying & harassment resource tool kit

 - Assist industry sectors with educational resources to develop and implement effective harassment prevention programs

 - Partner with industry associations to enhance policies and prevention practices in the construction sector